Optimal stopping problems for the maximum process with upper and lower caps: Main results

-Also, using~\eqref{scale4} we see that
+Also, using (\ref{scale4}) we see that

-This (qualitative) behaviour of $g$ and the resulting shape of the continuation and stopping region are illustrated in Figure~\ref{fig_behaviour}.
-Note in particular that the shape of $g$ at $\epsilon$ (and consequently the optimal boundary) changes according to the path variation of $X$.
+This (qualitative) behaviour of $g_\epsilon$ and the resulting shape of the continuation and stopping region are illustrated in Figure \ref {figbehaviour}.
+Note in particular that the shape of $g_\epsilon$ at~$\epsilon$ (and consequently the optimal boundary) changes according to the path variation of $X$.

-The horizontal and vertical lines are meant to indicate a realisation of the trace of the process $(X,\overline X)$ in the $(x,s)$-plane.
-Each horizontal line corresponds to the trace of an excursion away from the maximum.
-In other words, the optimal strategy consists of continuing if the height of the excursion away from the running supremum $s$ does not exceed $g(s)$, otherwise we stop.
+The horizontal and vertical lines in Figure \ref{figbehaviour} are meant to schematically indicate the trace of the excursions of $X$ away from the running maximum.
+We thus see that the optimal strategy consists of continuing if the height of the excursion away from the running supremum $s$ does not exceed $g_\epsilon(s)$; otherwise we stop.